yonip/ClassFinder/README.md

 # ClassFinder
-This application will provide a selection of classes to indecisive magnet students in order to help them choose courses, along with a description of courses and which courses they should take based on the student
+This application will provide a selection of courses to indecisive magnet students in order to help them choose courses, along with a description of courses and which courses they should take based on the student

 #Priorities
 1. Simple - easy to navigae UI
     a. low clutter, mostly text